alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 So I'm building an LLM agent.
 It uses the ML predictions as a tool, but adds a layer of strategic reasoning: DGWs, fixture swings, chip timing, template safety.
 It's experimental, but it's the "brain" in "Engineering an FPL Brain."

 Pure mathematical optimisation is great for solving for a single moment, but it can be surprisingly fragile.
-An optimiser might suggest burning your last £0.5m in the bank to upgrade a bench defender today, only to leave you exactly £0.1m short of bringing back **Mohamed Salah** when he returns from **AFCON** in two weeks.
+An optimiser might suggest burning your last £0.5m in the bank to upgrade a bench defender today, only to leave you exactly £0.1m short of bringing back **Bryan Mbeumo** when he returns from **AFCON** in two weeks.
 That's where the agent comes in: it uses tools like `analyze_fixture_context` to spot upcoming fixture swings and `get_template_players` to ensure you aren't walking into a differential trap, providing the long-term strategic common sense that a simple calculator would miss.

 *Running the agent CLI:*